Home

 Latest news - Bike accident 26/03/10

 Our old bike was a 2004 Harley Davidson FLSTFI 'Fatboy'.
-We got it brand new on 18th February 2004 and we'd done over 90,490 incident free miles on it before the accident.
+We got it brand new on 18th February 2004 and we'd done 90,490 incident free miles on it before the accident.
 It was used every day of the year, in all weathers and virtually never let us down.
 We still miss it like mad.

 In the winter we cover our bikes in a protectant.
 This is a sticky, smelly goo that comes out of a can.
 It stops the bike from rusting when there's salt on the roads.
 It works well but it takes the rest of the year to get it all off again.
 In the winter the bike ends up looking like it's made out of muck, as everything sticks to the protectant.
 IT LOOKS GREAT!